David Stephens

-David Rhys Remington Stephens (born 8 October 1991) is a British footballer who plays as a defender.
+David Rhys Remington Stephens (born 8 October 1991) is a professional footballer who plays as a defender.
 Stephens has previously played for Norwich City, Lincoln City and Hibernian.
 He has represented Wales at youth international levels up to and including the Wales under-21 team.

 Club career

 Youth team at Norwich City

 Born in Welwyn Garden City, Hertfordshire, Stephens joined Norwich City's Academy as a 13-year-old.
 He was initially preferred in a central midfield role, but is now primarily thought of as a central defender.

 Professional career

 Stephens signed a professional contract with Norwich in June 2009.
 His first team debut came on 6 October 2009, as a substitute in a 1–0 win over Gillingham in the Football League Trophy.
 On 19 March 2010, Stephens joined Football League Two side Lincoln City on loan for the remainder of the 2009–10 season.

 Stephens signed for Scottish Premier League team Hibernian on a three-year deal in July 2010.
 Stephens made his debut for Hibs as a substitute in the opening day 3–2 win at Motherwell on 15 August.
 He made 29 appearances in just over two years with Hibs.

 Stephens left Hibs on 31 August 2012 and signed for Football League Two club Barnet.
 Stephens played regularly for Barnet, forming several different centre back partnerships throughout the course of the 2012–13 season.
 Stephens was voted Barnet's Player of the Season by supporters in 2012–13 and again in 2013–14.
+He is known to be both superstitious and a fan of Engelbert Humperdinck.
+Stephens stated in an interview that he listened to Humperdinck's 1969 hit The Way It Used to Be before every game and believed he would have a bad game without it.
+He cited Humperdinck as a major factor in him winning Barnet's player of the year award in consecutive seasons.
 After promotion in 2014–15, Stephens rejected a new deal at Barnet and left the club on 1 July 2015.
 In October of that year, Stephens joined Boreham Wood.
+In March 2023, Stephens joined National League South club Dulwich Hamlet on loan until the end of the season.
+Stephens left Boreham Wood during the 2023–24 season.
+In total, he made 257 appearances for Wood, scoring seven goals.